 Running: it’s as simple as putting one foot in front of the other.
 If you haven’t run since your last PE lesson, it can also be a little daunting.
-So why not use these bright, sunny mornings and long, light evenings as motivation to give it a try?
-We have all the kit – plus expert advice – to help you get started.
+Worry not – we have all the kit – plus expert advice – you need to help you get started.

 Make a plan

 Once you know what you want to achieve, get out your calendar and block out those training sessions.
 If you’re starting from scratch, the NHS suggests beginning with three runs a week, using a run/walk or run/rest strategy.

 ‘It’s best to start with simple, small goals,’ says Alix.
 ‘That might be running to the end of the road without stopping, having a rest and running back.
 When you can do that, try skipping the rest break and running back without stopping.

 ‘Or it might be walking for two minutes, then running for one minute, over the course of 20 to 30 minutes.
 Then changing that to two minutes running and one minute walking.
 Whatever objective you set yourself, try to keep improving on it.
 Keep it exciting and keep setting manageable goals!’

 If you live with a friend or partner, get them involved – people who exercise with someone else train more often and work harder than those who go it alone.
 You could even get the kids in on the act, turning your run/walk into a fun family activity.

 If you’re going it alone, joining an online running community will allow you to meet like minds and share experiences, which can give you the boost you need to stay on track.
 ‘Running can be pretty hard at times, but Jo and I have built a very special friendship through running and we have created an environment with running together at its heart,’ says Alix.
 ‘We have a growing online following and a fantastic support system in place for daily catch-ups, which gives us a chance to touch base with all of our runners.’